usdoj-crt/beta-ada/_pages/law-and-regs/regulations/title-ii-2010-regulations.md

 content and mobile apps.
 The Department also clarified in the section-by-section analysis of § 35.200 why it believes WCAG 2.1 Level AA is the appropriate technical standard for subpart H.

-Coordination with Other Federal and State Entities
+***Coordination with Other Federal and State Entities***

-One commenter asked if the Department has coordinated with State governments and other Federal agencies that are working to address web and mobile app accessibility to 260 See §§ 35.130(b)(1)(ii) and (b)(7) and 35.160.
+One commenter asked if the Department has coordinated with State governments and other Federal agencies that are working to address web and mobile app accessibility to ensure there is consistency with other government accessibility requirements.
+Subpart

-ensure there is consistency with other government accessibility requirements.
-Subpart H of this part is being promulgated under part A of title II of the ADA.
+H of this part is being promulgated under part A of title II of the ADA.
 The Department’s analysis and equities may differ from State and local government entities that may also interpret and enforce other laws addressing the rights of people with disabilities.